Picos de Europa - Medium Trek - Accommodation before and after

 Descent: 1390 m

-At Collado Horcados Rojos, you’ll rejoin the original route.
-From here, the trail turns southeast and crosses the spectacular Horcados Rojos area—one of the highlights of the trek and a perfect spot for photos!
+At Collado Horcados Rojos, you will rejoin the main trail.
+From here, the terrain eases slightly, turning southeast and crossing the spectacular Horcados Rojos area—one of the visual highlights of the trek and a fantastic place for photos.

 Parador de Fuente Dé (Fuente Dé)